DennisNorris/Bayesian_filter_hebb/README.md

 # Bayesian_filter_hebb
-Alll code for simulations and figures in Norris &amp; Kalm "Sequence learning as Bayesian filtering"
+All code for simulations and figures in Norris &amp; Kalm "Sequence learning as Bayesian filtering"